faceslog/SteamPlaytimeBooster/README.md

   <br/>
    SteamPlaytime Booster
   <br/>
-  Boost your Steam Playtime on any games !
+  Boost your Steam Playtime on Any games !
 </h1>

 ## How to use: